-Institutions are encouraged to consider how their proposals can be made more competitive through collaboration with appropriate partners and to plan co-operatively to acquire, develop, operate, and maintain infrastructure.
+Institutions are encouraged to increase their proposal’s competitiveness through collaboration with appropriate partners and to plan co-operatively to acquire, develop, utilize, operate, and maintain infrastructure.
 Institutions are encouraged to engage with end-users of the research or technology development to clearly define the potential benefits for Albertans.

 RCP will fund up to 40% of the total eligible project costs for successful proposals.

 Canadian universities, colleges, research hospitals, and non-profit research institutions that have been recognized as eligible by the CFI can apply.